Jigme Khesar Namgyel Wangchuck: Kidu

 One of the most important and ongoing works of the king involves Kidu, a tradition based on the rule of a Dharma king whose sacred duty is to care for his people.
 The people can access Kidu in several ways: by applying to the Office of the Royal Chamberlain, which accepts applications during working hours; by sending applications through Dzongkhag Kidu Officers in every district, whose responsibility is to collect such applications as well as identify people who need help; and by appealing to the king directly.
 To give the people the opportunity for direct appeal, the king on his numerous road trips across the country stops for every potential appellant along the road.

 There are several Kidu schemes designed to help certain groups of people, such as students unable to afford even the free education available in the country, elderly citizens, and those requiring medical treatment.
 The king has also continued the tradition of giving state land to landless farmers around the country.
 The ongoing project takes him to remote villages and communities.
 Kidu includes providing immediate assistance to victims of natural disasters.
 The king personally supervised the rebuilding efforts following major earthquakes and floods in 2009 and 2011.

-In 2012, the king granted Nu.100 million from the Armed Forces to the Zhung Dratshang for the Dzong Reconstruction Fund, as on 24 June, the historic Wangduephodrang Dzong was destroyed by fire.
+In 2012, the king granted Nu.100 million from the Armed Forces to the Zhung Dratshang for the Dzong Reconstruction Fund, as on 24 June, the historic Wangdue Phodrang Dzong was destroyed by fire.
 As Supreme Commander of the Armed Forces, he commanded the armed forces and De-Suups to the site immediately, and with help from dzongkhag officials and citizens, many things were saved from the fire.